Q: HOW DO I REGISTER MY CHILD FOR CAMP?

 Q. CAN MY CHILD CHOOSE HIS OWN ACTIVITIES?

 A. Yes!
 Individual campers entering first grade and above can choose their favorite activities during club time after lunch Monday through Thursday.
 Campers entering 4th and 5th grades choose a cluster of related activities (such as drama, music and dance or basketball, baseball and tennis) two afternoons a week in our Tracking program.
-Campers entering 6th and 7th grade choose three activities to concentrate on three afternoons a week.
+Campers entering 6th - 8th grades choose three activities to concentrate on three afternoons a week in our SuperChoice program.
 During the rest of the Camp day, groups are assigned to specific activities.

 Q: WILL MY CHILD LEARN TO SWIM AT CAMP RIVERBEND?

 A: Yes!
 We pride ourselves on our excellent swim instruction program.
 Each camper has a swim lesson every day.
 Children are grouped for swim lessons based on their swimming ability.
 Lesson groups are small, with about 6-8 campers, taught by a swimming instructor and an assistant.
 We have 20 lifeguards on staff that teach swimming skills and guard free swims.
 Each child has 1 hour of swimming daily (a 20 minute lesson and a 35 minute free swim).